backdrop-contrib/style_settings/README.txt

     );
   }

-Recommended is to add to your form submit handler:
+Recommended is to add to the form submit handler:

   if (module_exists('style_settings')) {
     _drupal_flush_css_js();